What’s the Big Obsession With Doors?

 Looks like they’ve been bullied into it.
 For better or worse, doors are the industry standard these days.
 Indeed, airlines have gone sliding-door crazy.
 It’s become an arms race of sorts, and your first or biz class seat can’t be considered world class unless it comes with one, no matter how needless the amenity might be.

 In some cases it makes sense.
 The geometry of a suite can be such that the lack of a door leaves you feeling exposed.
-The photo above, for example, shows the inside of an Emirates first class suite with its doors (there are two that slide together) closed to the aisle.
+The photo above, for example, shows the inside of an Emirates first class suite with its doors closed to the aisle (there are two that slide together).
 Without them, there’d be too much openness, too much clatter from outside.

-But many are cozy enough to begin with, and the presence of a door feels a little gratuitous, or even silly.
+But many are cozy enough to begin with, and the presence of a door feels gratuitous — even a little silly.
+They’re simply not needed.

-If you insist, consider the way Air France does it, where a floor-to-ceiling curtain ensconces each first class occupant.
-This is a simpler, less expensive, and much more elegant idea than the clunkiness of a door.
+If you insist, consider the way Air France does it, with a floor-to-ceiling curtain ensconcing each first class occupant.
+This is a simpler, less expensive, and much more elegant concept than the clunkiness of a door.
 (A curtain needs to be hung, however, which presents a problem for most cabin designs.)

 Photos by the Author.